 2010–

-Stabilization of Profits and Strengthening of Earnings Power
+Stabilization of profits and Strengthening of earnings power

 We have utilized our five core businesses to develop a recycling-oriented business model that features an unprecedented smelting and recycling complex that combines appropriate waste treatment with metal recycling.
 These businesses have also enabled us to provide highly functional materials, technologies, and services and to develop a plethora of niche products.
 Today, these strengths make it possible for us to do business on the global stage.